Battle of Camotes Islands: History

-As the stories about Japanese torturing and killing about 300 local inhabitants on 29 December 1944 in Pilar of Ponson Island have reached Leyte, the General John R. Hodge has ordered a battalion landing team from 7th Infantry Division to capture Ponson Island on 15 January 1945.
-The naval protection was provided by 4 PT boats under command of Lieutenant Commander Leeson on PT-134.
-The team found the Ponson Island evacuated by Japanese, after landed unopposed on north and south tips of the island.
+As stories about Japanese torturing and killing about 300 local inhabitants on 29 December 1944 in Pilar of Ponson Island reached Leyte, General John R. Hodge ordered a battalion landing team from the 7th Infantry Division to capture Ponson on 15 January 1945.
+The naval protection was provided by four PT boats under command of Lieutenant Commander Leeson on PT-134.
+The team found Ponson evacuated by Japanese, after landed unopposed on north and south tips of the island.

-On 18 January 1945, the landing force has left the Ponson Island and established a beachhead on Poro Island.
-On 19 January fire contacts with the Japanese garrison were reported.
-On 23 January 1945, a Japanese positions on "Hill 854" were encountered.
-The Japanese resistance was eliminated on 31 January 1945, and US fores has returned to Leyte on 2 February 1945.
-The control of Poro Island was given away to 2nd battalion of the 94th infantry regiment of the Commonwealth of the Philippines forces.
+On 18 January, the landing force left Ponson Island and established a beachhead on Poro Island.
+On 19 January encounters with the Japanese garrison were reported.
+On 23 January, Japanese positions on "Hill 854" were encountered.
+The Japanese resistance was eliminated on 31 January 1945, and US forces returned to Leyte on 2 February.
+Control over Poro Island was transferred to the 2nd battalion of the 94th infantry regiment of the Commonwealth of the Philippines army.